 Who Created the Nanaimo Bar?

 While no one has been able to determine the authentic creator of Nanaimo Bars, the very first recipe (actually three recipes) for Nanaimo Bars was published in the 1952 Women's Auxiliary to the Nanaimo Hospital Cookbook, but had a different name.
 This particular cookbook refers to two of the recipes as Chocolate Squares and the other as Chocolate Slices.

 The first mention of the cookie’s modern moniker is in the 14th edition of the Edith Adams Prize Cookbook from 1953.
-Edith Adams is the Canadian equivalent of Berry Crocker, a fictional persona created by the Vancouver Sun to give baking and cooking advice to its readers (back in the days when the Vancouver Sun had a test kitchen!).
+Edith Adams is the Canadian equivalent of Betty Crocker, a fictional persona created by the Vancouver Sun to give baking and cooking advice to its readers (back in the days when the Vancouver Sun had a test kitchen!).
 This cookbook is on display at the Nanaimo Museum to this day.